 On 22nd November 1963 two events took place, one in Dallas, Texas, and the other in Stockton on Tees.
 Both had a major impact on those who witnessed them.

 At the Globe Theatre, Stockton on Tees, the Beatles were about to go one stage.
-It was the first time that the Liverpool group had appeared at a venue on Teesside.
 The group – John Lennon, Paul McCartney, George Harrison and Ringo Starr had their first hit, “Love Me Do”, in late 1962.
 They soon acquired the nickname “the Fab Four” as Beatlemania grew in Britain and by the time of their appearance at The Globe were on their way to becoming international stars.

 On the other side of the world, the President of the USA, John F. Kennedy was shot in Dallas, Texas.
 John Fitzgerald Kennedy (May 29, 1917 – November 22, 1963), commonly referred to by his initials JFK, was the 35th President of the United States from January 1961 until his assassination.
 Kennedy’s time in office was marked by high tensions with communist states in the Cold War, including the Cuban Missiles Crisis.
 The charismatic Kennedy presided over the establishment of the Peace Corps and supported the African-American Civil Rights Movement, and was very popular with the public not only in America but across the world.